 One of the surgical techniques available to correct nipple inversion, is severing the connective tissue in the nipple.
 This makes the fibers spread and stretch, but it does harm the milk ducts.
 If the patient would like to breast feed in the future it may not be possible.
 This procedure is done through a small incision in the areola below the nipple.

 Inverted nipple correction takes 30 minutes per side.
 It can be done in the office under local anesthesia

 Once nipple revision surgery is complete, sutures will be inserted under the skin to hold the nipple in the desired position.
 A protective dressing is placed over the nipples for one week.
 These will hold the nipples in position to ensure they don’t invert again.
 The sutures will dissolve within a couple weeks.
 Scarring can be noticeable although minimal.
 Some swelling and discomfort are to be expected in the weeks following surgery.
 This should subside within two weeks.

-The results of nipple inversion surgery are immediately noticeable and usually have a good chance of being permanent.
+The results of nipple inversion surgery are immediately noticeable and usually have a good chance of being long-lasting.
 It is possible for the nipple to invert again after surgery.
-It may require a secondary treatment to correct the inversion.
+It may require a secondary procedure to correct the inversion.

 To learn more about inverted nipple correction, or to schedule your consultation with Board-Certified Plastic Surgeon Dr. Moenster, please fill out the form on this page.
 You can call our Tucson location at 520-207-3100 or our Sierra Vista location at 520-458-1787.
 We look forward to seeing you soon!